Zacky-YG/Learning_Repo/LetsDefend/SOC.md

 ## Log Management
 - Access to all logs in an environment
 ## Endpoint Detection and Response (EDR)
-- Endpoint security solution that continous monitor and collect endpoint data and rule-based automated response and analysis capabilities.
+- Endpoint security solution that continuous monitor and collect endpoint data and rule-based automated response and analysis capabilities.
 - Common EDR solutions: CarbonBlack, SentinelOne, and FireEye HX.
 - Steps:
   1. Analysis endpoint details.
-  2. Investigate endpoint information for mailicious activities.
+  2. Investigate endpoint information for malicious activities.
   3. Isolate endpoint for further investigation via containment.
   4. Identify any Indicator of Compromise (IoC): evidence indicating a security breach or malicious activity on endpoint/network.
 ## Security Orchestration Automation and Response (SOAR)